lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 Simon Dickie’s *Cruelty and Laughter* makes the case for the ordinariness middle-class acceptability of crude forms of humour, by examining expensive joke books.
 He argues that these do not differ as much as we might expect from the cheap chapbooks that are more easily dismissed as belonging to a different social and literary sphere than the polite and sentimental works that are generally allowed to qualify as “literature.”
 This item does not appear to be of that class; it does not have middle-class pretensions/price tags. \[Unless the whole series does?
 Follow up on the “prose” tag\]

+Whenever I find something that looks like it might be about working-class reading habits, its actually about, like, five novels --- NOT about chapbooks.
+Simon Dickie is practically the only person working on jokebooks, but he pretty explicitly isn’t interested in chapbooks, since he seeks to demonstrate that crass humour isn’t solely relegated to cheap working-class texts.

 “Consolation for the scorbutic, scrofulous, leprous, &c : and worthy also the serious perusal of the medical profession.
 Being an abstract from a few of those remarkable cures which illustrate Mr. Hayman's 'Treatise, explaining the nature and affinity of scorbutic diseases.’”